swcarpentry/training-course/_submissions/round-12/3/2015-03-20-fourth-meeting-for-round-12.md

         teaching in the classroom helped me identify some.
 -   Kyler Brown:
     <https://swcarpentry.github.io/training-course/2015/03/kyler-brown-mcq/>
--   Galen Collier (Clemson University, traveling & connecting by phone only)
 -   Belinda Weaver The University of Queensland/QCIF
     <http://swcarpentry.github.io/training-course/2015/03/belinda-weaver-mcq/>
     -   I learned that there is more than one right answer so you have